openturns/openturns/python/doc/theory/data_analysis/chi2_fitting_test.rst

 :math:`\vect{X} = X^1 = X`.
 We also note that as we are considering
-discrete distributions i.e. those for which the possible values of :math:`X` belong to a discrete set :math:`\cE`, the candidate distribution is characterised by the probabilities :math:`\left\{ p(x;\vect{\theta}) \right\}_{x \in \cE}`.
+discrete distributions i.e. those for which the possible values of :math:`X` belong to a discrete set :math:`\cE`, the candidate distribution is characterized by the probabilities :math:`\left\{ p(x;\vect{\theta}) \right\}_{x \in \cE}`.

 | The chi squared test is based on the fact that if the candidate